Securing AI-Powered Applications: Mapping the OWASP Top 10 for LLMs to Real-World Development Practices

 6. Excessive Agency

-The Risk: LLMs with access to tools, APIs, or automation systems may perform unintended actions with real-world consequences.
+The Risk.
+LLMs with access to tools, APIs, or automation systems may perform unintended actions with real-world consequences.

 Development Practices